 The Assessment Certificate Program (ACP) is a workshop-based program designed to provide training and support for faculty and staff engaged in the assessment of student learning.
-This program is a collaboration between DePaul University and Loyola University Chicago and is offered jointly by the following offices:
+This program is a collaboration between Academic Affairs and Student Affairs at DePaul University and is offered jointly by the following offices:

-This collaboration, both between universities and between academic and student affairs, allows faculty and staff at both institutions to interact with and learn from a wide variety of faculty and staff involved in many different aspects of student learning in higher education.
+This collaboration between academic and student affairs allows faculty and staff to interact with and learn from a wide variety of faculty and staff involved in many different aspects of student learning in higher education.
 We believe that this interaction provides a richer experience for everyone involved.
-Any faculty member, staff member, or student from either institution is eligible to participate in either the entire Assessment Certificate Program or in individual workshops.
+Any faculty member, staff member, or student from DePaul is eligible to participate in either the entire Assessment Certificate Program or in individual workshops.

 A brief online module that provides an overview to the ACP is available here.